WEM Reopening FAQs

 Will the museum store be open?

-Yes, the Museum Store will be open only to visitors on site with advance reservations.
-In an effort to create as many contactless procedures as possible, please note that cash will NOT be accepted.
+The Museum Store will be open during tour days and hours only (Thurs – Sun 10am – 2pm).
+In an effort to create as many contactless procedures as possible, we strongly prefer that store transactions are made by credit or debit card.
 The museum accepts Visa, Mastercard, Discover, and American Express.
 You can shop at our online store anytime.

-If I purchased a ticket for an event that was canceled, will I receive a refund?
+If I purchased a ticket for an event that was canceled due to the pandemic, will I receive a refund?

 If you purchased a ticket for an event that was canceled, we will be happy to assist you and will honor your tickets.
 If you will not be able to reschedule your visit, we can issue you a refund.
 Or, if you are able, please consider donating your refund to the Museum.